Liberty vs. UMass College Football Odds, Plays and Insights - NewsBreak

 - Liberty's games this year have hit the over on two of seven set point totals (28.6%).

-- Liberty is 1-0 against the spread and 2-0 overall in games when it scores more than 44.0 points.
+- Liberty is 1-0 against the spread and 2-0 overall in games when it puts up more than 44 points.

-- Liberty is 1-0 against the spread and 2-0 overall when the team churns out over 495.0 yards.
+- When Liberty totals over 495 yards, the team is 1-0 against the spread and 2-0 overall.

-- The Flames have nine turnovers this season, equal to the number of takeaways for the Minutemen.
+- This year, the Flames have turned the ball over nine times, while the Minutemen have forced nine.

 - Find the latest spread and moneyline odds for Liberty at SISportsbook .